 - Contact your insurance representative ASAP.
 They are trained in guiding homeowners through disaster recover.
 Policies typically cover temporary housing, in addition to the structure and personal property.

 - Related Note: Contact the Insurance Information Institute at 212-346-5500 for information on obtaining insurance.
-An estimated 40% of homeowners impacted by the Carlton Complex Fire were uninsured.
+An estimated 40% of homeowners impacted by the Carlton Complex Fire were uninsured or underinsured.

 - Document and report how, when, and where damage occurred.
 Keep record of who you talk to and when.